-Pedals - Make sure you understand the function of the three foot pedals Handbrake - Apply and release the handbrake by pressing the button at the end.
-Do not simply pull it up Gears - Gear positions 1, 2, 3 and 4 are set out in an H pattern.
+Pedals - Make sure you understand the function of the three foot pedals Handbrake - Apply and release the handbrake by pressing the button at the end of the lever.
+Do not simply pull the lever up.
+Gears - In a Manual car, the gear positions 1, 2, 3 and 4 are set out in an H pattern.
 Do not push the lever into place - let the springs do the work for you Steering - Keep both hands on the wheel and learn the push/pull technique Indicators - These work the same way as you are steering.
 Flick them on and off without taking your hands off the wheel.